Own your RV Lot! Ownership...

 The UDI is a way to achieve “membership” style camping without the risk of developer flight because the “members”

-own it !
+own the real property !
 Each owner ( member) that purchases (joins) receives a deed .
 The deed represents, for example, a 1:1000

-undivided interest in the total campground.
+undivided interest in the total property.
 The deed is recorded in County Public Records just like any other real estate

 deed.
 What is owned is an “Un Divided Interest”, that is, you do not have title to a specific campsite or Lot, but rather, a

-fractional ownership of the whole park plus a right of use.
+fractional ownership of the whole property plus a right of use.
 That use is typically two weeks camping per month and

 unlimited day use.
 Facilities can include not only campsites but cabins, boats, horses and other.
 In our example, the